RiccardoCampanella/rc-homepage/_portfolio/a_dfreport_phi.md

 collection: portfolio
 ---

-## Testing Machine Intelligence: An Internal Interpretation of Commonsense Reasoning

----

 ## Abstract

 This study investigates commonsense reasoning as a key feature of Artificial General Intelligence (AGI) and critiques traditional testing methodologies like the Turing Test and the Winograd Schema Challenge (WSC).
 It proposes **mechanistic interpretability** as an internal evaluation approach to assess AI's reasoning capabilities.
 Mechanistic interpretability provides insights into the internal workings of models, enabling a more precise assessment of their ability to reason, adapt, and generalize knowledge.